-Course Contact: Psychology Department
+Course Contact: Miss L Sharpe

 Psychologists observe and measure behaviour, and their therapies are based on scientific study.
 Psychology has links with many disciplines including biological, computer and forensic science as well as humanities such as sociology & philosophy.
 It involves the study of theory, empirical evidence and practical applications.
 This mix of disciplines helps to make psychology such a fascinating subject.
-Psychology looks at the human mind and behaviour.
-It is a science with cutting edge research that has real world applications to issues in everyday life, ranging from things like artificial intelligence to social change.
+Psychology is a science with cutting edge research that has real world applications to issues in everyday life, ranging from things like artificial intelligence to social change.